 Belli "acquired a confidence of all with whom he became acquainted and retained it, and this extended to his business acquaintances.
-Those men include George Washington, Secretary of War Henry Knox, John
+Those men include George Washington, Secretary of War Henry Knox, John Jay, General Anthony Wayne, Isaac Shelby, the first governor of Kentucky, and Ohio's governor, Edward Tiffen [sic]."
+Those names represent the short list.

-J.W.
+&lt;sup>1 J.W.
 Norwood, The Mystery of Major John Belli," Lexington Herald, Sunday, V. 43, Issue 257, Section 4, Page 4, September 14, 1913.